fourls/terr/README.md

 * `terr choose` saves worlds to the correct location
 * `terr backup` provides an easy way to copy world files

+### File logging

+The dedicated server has no inbuilt support for logging to a file, making it difficult to monitor the server without actively watching its output. `terr` automatically logs all input and output to a timestamped file in your Terraria setup's `logs` subdirectory.

 ### Setting the `terr` home directory

 `terr` assumes your Terraria setup is in the current working directory by default, but this can be overridden